 - You need to find your local training provider and sign up with them.
 Training providers like Alan d will monitor training, sign off on NVQ modules and prepare your learner for their ‘End Point Assessment’.
 Make sure your training provider uses highly qualified and experienced assessors.
 It is your training provider that has the relationship with the awarding body and who will provide the qualification.

 - A barbering apprenticeship will last at least 13 months and is more likely to take 15 months.

-Edward recommends taking your time in finding a learning provider.
+Edward recommends taking your time in finding a learning provider before employing barbershop apprentices.
 Don’t JUST go on online reviews try and speak to graduating students or past learners.